 PDFs with Dos and Don’ts for running anevent that supports people from marginalized and underrepresented groups

-We strongly encourage local meetup groups and Drupal Camp organizers to identify one or more people within their local community to attend both the Drupal Speaker Diversity Training as well as the Train the Trainers workshop.
+We strongly encourage local meetup groups and Drupal Camp organizers to identify one or more people within their local community to attend the Train the Trainers workshop.
 Having trainers who are themselves people from marginalized and underrepresented groups is a big help in connecting trainers with the people they will be working with in the workshop.
 Allies can assist the primary leaders of the workshop, so all folks are welcome to attend the Train the Trainers event.

 Marginalized?
 Underrepresented?
 Could you clarify that?